 2 Day Multi-Pitch Course

-This special two day program starts from the very beginning of ice climbing basics and finishes with you climbing multi-pitch routes in the Catskills or Adirondacks.
+This special two day program starts from the very beginning of ice climbing basics and finishes with you climbing multi-pitch routes in the Catskills or Adirondacks (preferably in the Adirondacks).
 You will learn knots, climbing movement, belaying lead & top rope, voice commands, gear/screw removal, rappelling and rope coiling and single pitch climbing on day one.
 On day two you will be taking the skills you learned on day one and putting them to the test by climbing multi-pitch routes in the Catskills or Adirondacks.
 This is an in depth instructional program designed to teach up and coming climbers the correct, efficient way to move up and down the cliff.

 This course is designed for climbers with some prior rock or ice climbing experience.
 You will have the opportunity to explore some of the best Catskill multi-pitch ravine climbs (Buttermilk, Wildcat, Hillyer, Viola, etc).
 If conditions allow, you might even get to climb the Catskills’ jewel, Kaaterskill Falls or the five pitch Platte Clove waterfalls, with the Japanese, Bridal Veil, and Plattekill Falls.
 If challenging, steep ice is what you’re after, let us show you the Devil’s Kitchen or the Black Chasm.